Cold Case: The Lost MNIST Digits: Generalization Experiments

 For instance, in the realistic situation

-the conclusion that classifier~1 is worse than classifier~2 remains valid with confidence 95\% as long as it is part of a series of less than $K=4545$ experiments satisfying the same criterion.
-In contrast, after merely $K=50$ experiments, the 95\% confidence interval for the absolute error rate of classifier~1 is already $2\%\pm0.5\%$, too large to distinguish it from the error rate of classifier~2.

-We should therefore expect that repeated model selection on the same test set leads to decisions that remain valid far longer than the corresponding absolute error rates.
+the conclusion that classifier~1 is worse than classifier~2 remains valid with confidence 95\% as long as it is part of a series of $K{\leq}4545$ pairwise comparisons.
+In contrast, after merely $K{=}50$ experiments, the 95\% confidence interval for the absolute error rate of classifier~1 is already $2\%\pm0.5\%$, too large to distinguish it from the error rate of classifier~2.
+We should therefore expect that repeated model selection on the same test set leads to decisions that remain valid far longer than the corresponding absolute error rates.\footnote{See~\citep{feldman-2019} for a different perspective on this issue.}